 You can reach out to Sarah at email@example.com.

-Face to face, the outdoors, no screens, that is all Michael knows as his father bought Camp Kilcoo in 1956 and it were he learned self resilience, self reflection, confidence, leadership and most importantly, how to communicate and live with compassion.
+Face to face, the outdoors, no screens, that is all Michael knows as his father bought Camp Kilcoo in 1956 and it’s where he learned self resilience, self reflection, confidence, leadership and most importantly, how to communicate and live with compassion.

 Michael has transferred this passion to his company, Growth Link, which creates relationships that accelerates growth.
 Growth Link consults with early stage Canadian growth companies and Michael guides them through the multiple stages to success.